Trafford Assist is Trafford's Local Welfare Assistance scheme designed to help residents:

 You can ask us to look at our decision again.
 Please complete an appeal form stating the reasons why you disagree with our decision.
 You should send this with any further information or evidence which you want us to consider.

 In an emergency situation, appeals will be dealt with within 1 working day.
-If you are still not satisfied then you can ask for your appeal to be heard by a panel, which will take 3 working days.
+If you are still not satisfied then you can ask for your appeal to be heard a senior member of staff, which will take 3 working days.

 In all other circumstances appeals will be heard within 5 working days.